bucharestfp/coding-dojo-sudoku/readme.md

-# Coding dojo: A simple Sudoku solver in Haskell
+# Coding Dojo: A Simple Sudoku Solver in Haskell